mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 Session stores: Read dominated, updates and it probably fits in RAM.
 Distribute for availability.
 Really what we want is atomicity - test then set thing.

 Real time analytics: Write dominated, updates are rare.
 Mostly read "results".
 Distributed for availability, performance and capacity.
 We want rich queries.

+So an example is twitter's promoted tweets.
+They have big numbers and difficult to calculate it.